-College of Nursing

-Main Campus MS 119 Health Sciences Human Services Bldg.
-2801 West Bancroft Toledo, Ohio 43606-3390 419.530.2673 Health Science Campus MS1026 Collier Building 4430 3000 Arlington Avenue Toledo, OH 43614-2598 419.383.5859

-Return form to the Program Office.
-Course coordinators are notified that a release is on file.
-If clinical participation is in progress, the college will seek clinical site approval.
-The student will abide by the agency decision regarding involvement in patient care or other services.

-Student Name: Program: I plan to return to class on this date: □ Full-time □ Part-time - I plan to return to clinical on this date: ☐ Full-time ☐ Part-time - Student Signature Date: These sections must be completed by the healthcare puniversity for class and clinical.
-It is applicable for illness, conditions that preclude participation in class or clinical experiments. , injury, childbirth, communicable disease, or other Health Status: ☐ Recovered, able to return to class full-time on this ☐ Recovered, able to return to clinical full-time on th ☐ Able to return to class with restrictions on this date ☐ Able to return to clinical with restrictions on this date ☐ Bate of next evaluation: is date: e: te: Justification (by healthcare provider) ☐ The entire duration of the absence was justified for Stop date: ☐ I cannot justify the entire duration of the absence due to: Healthcare Provider Signature Phone: Licens Address e Number:
+TOLEDO 1872 HEALTHCARE RELEASE College of Nursing Main Campus MS 119 Health Sciences Human Services Bldg.
+2801 West Bancroft Toledo, Ohio 43606-3390 419.530.2673 Health Science Campus MS102 Collier Building 443 3000 Arlington Avenu Toledo, OH 43614-259 419.383.585 Return form to the Program Office.
+Course coordinators are noti participation is in progress, the college will seek clinical site appr agency decision regarding involvement in patient care or other s roval.
+The student will abide by the Student Name: Program: I plan to return to class on this date: □ Full-time □ Part-time I plan to return to clinical on this date: □ Full-time □ Part-time Student Signature Date: These sections must be completed by the healthcare provider university for class and clinical.
+It is applicable for illness, injury, conditions that preclude participation in class or clinical experien Health Status: ☐ Recovered, able to return to class full-time on this date: ☐ Recovered, able to return to clinical full-time on this date: ☐Able to return to class with restrictions on this date: ☐Able to return to clinical with restrictions on this date: ices.
+Health Status: □ Recovered, able to return to class full-time on this date: □ Recovered, able to return to clinical full-time on this date: □ Able to return to class with restrictions on this date: □ Able to return to clinical with restrictions on this date: □ Restrictions ices.
+Health Status: ices.
+Health Status: al reasons Start date: Health Status: Recovered, able to return to class full-time on this date: Recovered, able to return to clinical full-time on this date: Able to return to class with restrictions on this date: Able to return to clinical with restrictions on this date: Date of next evaluation: Justification (by healthcare provider) The entire duration of the absence was justified for medic Stop date: I cannot justify the entire duration of the absence due to: nces.